-Tinea is the same fungus that causes ringworm, and is spread by direct contact with an infected body part, contaminated clothing, or by touching other objects and body parts that have been exposed to the fungus.
+Tinea is the same fungus that causes ringworm and is spread by direct contact with an infected body part, contaminated clothing, or by touching other objects and body parts that have been exposed to the fungus.
 Because the feet are an ideal place for tinea to grow, thrive, and spread, this is the most commonly affected area, but it is known to grow in other places.
 However, for obvious reasons, the term athlete’s foot describes tinea that grows strictly on the feet.

 The most commonly infected body parts are the hands, groin, and scalp, as well as obviously the feet.
-Around 70% of the population suffer from tinea infections at some point in their lives, however not all of these cases are athlete’s foot.
+Around 70% of the population suffer from tinea infections at some point in their lives, however, not all of these cases are athlete’s foot.
 Just like any other ailment, some people are more likely to get it than others, such as people with a history of tinea infections or other skin infections, both recurring and non-recurring ones.
-On top of this, the extent to which a person experiences regrowth and recurrent tinea infections varies from person to person.
+On top of this, the extent to which a person experiences regrowth and recurrent tinea infections vary from person to person.

 Sometimes people will not even know that they are infected with tinea or that they have athlete’s foot because of a lack of symptoms.
 However, most experience mild to moderate flaking, itching, redness, and burning.
-However, some of the more severe symptoms include cracking and bleeding skin, intense itching and burning, pain while walking or standing, and even blistering.
+However, some of the more severe symptoms include cracking and bleeding skin, intense itching, and burning, pain while walking or standing, and even blistering.

 Because of the recurring nature of the tinea fungus and the athlete’s foot it causes, the best way to treat this condition is with prevention.
-While it is hard to completely avoid, you can take some preventative measures such as wearing flip flops or sandals in locker rooms and public showers to reduce contact with the floor.
+While it is hard to completely avoid, you can take some preventative measures such as wearing flip-flops or sandals in locker rooms and public showers to reduce contact with the floor.
 It also helps to keep clean, dry feet while allowing them to breathe.
 Using powders to keep your feet dry is a good idea, as well as keeping your feet exposed to light and cool air, as these are not desirable conditions for tinea to grow.
 If you do happen to get athlete’s foot, treating it with topical medicated creams, ointments or sprays will not only help eliminate it but also prevent it from coming back.